jpgmv1998/reproducible_paper_template/randomReferences.md

 #### Other

-[furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with future’s parallel processing capabilities.
+[furrr](https://davisvaughan.github.io/furrr/) - combine purrr’s family of mapping functions with the future’s parallel processing capabilities.

 [ralger](https://github.com/feddelegrand7/ralger) - The goal of ralger is to facilitate web scraping in R.